 Tombstone grew rapidly after silver was discovered in the late 1870s.
 With miners, gamblers, and entrepreneurs flooding into town, entertainment venues flourished.
 The Bird Cage Theatre quickly became a centerpiece of Tombstone nightlife.

 The building earned its name from the small, cage-like balcony compartments attached to the theater walls.
-These private boxes were used by working women and their clients, allowing business to operate discreetly while performances took place below, similar to the atmosphere at Miss Laura’s Social Club.
+These private boxes were used by working women and their clients, allowing business to operate discreetly while performances took place below.

 - Live stage shows and traveling performers